caseyjett/Terminal-Clue/README.md

 - Show Clues :white_check_mark:

 ### How to play:
-- Run 'python play_clue.py' The game will give you all instructions on what to do
+- Run `python play_clue.py` The game will give you all instructions on what to do

 ### Variances from real Clue
 - No hallways or dice rolls